bergmannjg/WikitextTemplateParser/src/WikitextRouteDiagrams/readme.md

 Parse wikitext [templates](https://www.mediawiki.org/wiki/Help:Templates) of type

-* [Route diagram](https://de.wikipedia.org/wiki/Wikipedia:Formatvorlage_Bahnstrecke) - route diagrams in germany,
+* [Bahnstrecke](https://de.wikipedia.org/wiki/Wikipedia:Formatvorlage_Bahnstrecke) - route diagrams in germany,
-* [Station](https://de.wikipedia.org/wiki/Wikipedia:Formatvorlage_Bahnhof) - the stations from the route diagrams.
+* [Bahnhof](https://de.wikipedia.org/wiki/Wikipedia:Formatvorlage_Bahnhof) - the operational points from the route diagrams.

 The wikipedia articles using the Route diagram templates can be retrieved with